Tutorial: Configure hybrid Azure Active Directory join for managed domains

 - How to do controlled validation of hybrid Azure AD join

-Hybrid Azure AD join requires the devices to have access to the following Microsoft resources from inside your organization's network:
+Hybrid Azure AD join requires devices to have access to the following Microsoft resources from inside your organization's network:

 Configure hybrid Azure AD join